YashTrikannad/auto_mapping_ros/README.md

 - Autonomously navigates multiple cars on the routes decided for them
 - MPC controller -> Can reverse and find ways to reach goal points even if they are behind

 **Capabilities to be added in future**
-- Add a local planner layer between the global planner (FMT Star) and controller (pure pursuit)
-- Add Start Stop Signals for cars
-- To have separate threads each vehicle controller
+- Have separate threads for each vehicle controller
 - Explore the use of *set of commands (go right, take second left) + wall follower* instead of a the current planning pipeline where reasonable estimate of current pose of robot (localization) is very important.